 An infant PFD could support from 8 to 30 pounds, a child PFD supports a range of 30 to 50 pounds, and finally, a youth PFD will support from 50 to 90 pounds.
 Make sure that you get the right life jacket even as the child grows since the safety of your young one cannot be compared to the cash you’ll have to pay.

 Various components need to be included in the design of the life jacket since they’re all used to make sure that the infant can be quickly and effortlessly saved in the event of a life-threatening situation while in the water.
 Some of the critical features to be included in an infant’s life jacket include:

-A padded head support that ensures that the child's head stays above the water.
+- Padded head support ensures that the child’s head stays above the water.